Customer service in retail banking: what graduates must know

 All retail banks want graduates with customer service skills

 Retail banks don’t all insist on customer service experience, such as a stint in a restaurant, bar or clothing retailer.
-For example, at Lloyds previous experience isn’t mandatory because the bank is happy for graduate recruits to learn on the job.
+For example, at Lloyds Banking Group previous experience isn’t mandatory because the bank is happy for graduate recruits to learn on the job.
 In contrast HSBC seeks graduates who have spent some time in a customer-facing role.
 But all recruiters will be looking for customer service skills, which are the competencies and qualities you need in order to achieve customer satisfaction.

 Examples of customer service skills graduates must have

-According to Francesca Campalani, senior talent manager and youth brand lead at Lloyds Banking Group, possessing certain core skills and qualities will help you to learn how to deal with customers effectively.
-She says: ‘Kindness, compassion and empathy are critical, but you also have to have market intelligence, analytical skills and logic in order to offer the best service and the best value to customers.
+According to Francesca Campalani, former senior talent manager and youth brand lead at Lloyds Banking Group, possessing certain core skills and qualities will help you to learn how to deal with customers effectively.
+She said: ‘Kindness, compassion and empathy are critical, but you also have to have market intelligence, analytical skills and logic in order to offer the best service and the best value to customers.
 Being kind is not enough – you have to add value in the long term.’